aptech/docs/docs/CR-spBiconjGradSol.rst

     :param b: dense vector.
     :type b: Nx1

-    :param epsilon: Method tolerance: If epsilon is set to 0, the default tolerance is set to 1e-6.
+    :param epsilon: , the default tolerance is set to 1e-6.
-    :type epsilon: TODO
+    :type epsilon: Method tolerance: If epsilon is set to 0

-    :param maxit: Maximum number of iterations.
-If maxit is set to 0, the default setting is 300 iterations.
+    :param maxit:  If maxit is set to 0, the default setting is 300 iterations.
-    :type maxit: TODO
+    :type maxit: Maximum number of iterations

     :returns: x (*TODO*), Nx1 dense vector.